neofytr/neobuild/README.md

 # neobuild: A Lightweight C Build System

-NeoBuild is a flexible and lightweight build system for C projects, designed to simplify compilation processes and provide a clean interface for managing builds.
+neobuild is a flexible and lightweight build system for C projects, designed to simplify compilation processes and provide a clean interface for managing builds.

-Works currently only on POSIX-compliant systems including Linux
+Currently supports currently only POSIX-compliant systems including Linux

 ## Installation